DorCoMaNdO/pia-wireguard-unraid/README.md

    * `PIA_DNS` - true/false
    * `PIA_PF` - true/false
    * `MAX_LATENCY` - numeric value, in seconds
-   * `AUTOCONNECT` - true/false; this will test for and select the server with the lowest latency, it will overried PREFERRED_REGION
+   * `AUTOCONNECT` - true/false; this will test for and select the server with the lowest latency, it will override PREFERRED_REGION
    * `PREFERRED_REGION` - the region ID for a PIA server
-   * `VPN_PROTOCOL` - wireguard or openvpn; openvpn will default to openvpn_udp_standard, but can also specify openvpn_tcp/udp_standad/strong
    * `DISABLE_IPV6` - yes/no
+   * `CONNECT_VPN` - true/false, true by default, affects whether the VPN tunnel will be started at the end of the script.
+   * `TUNNEL_INDEX` - the index (integer) of the VPN tunnel, auto-increments by default.
+Shuts down previous connection and overwrites previous connection when provided.
  * [Get region details](get_region.sh): This script will provide server details, validate `PREFERRED_REGION` input, and can determine the lowest latency location.
-The script can also trigger VPN connections, if you specify `VPN_PROTOCOL=wireguard` or `VPN_PROTOCOL=openvpn`; doing so requires a token.
+The script can also trigger VPN connections, if you specify `CONNECTION_READY=true`; doing so requires a token.
 This script can reference `get_token.sh` with use of `PIA_USER` and `PIA_PASS`.
 If called without specifying `PREFERRED_REGION` this script writes a list of servers within lower than `MAX_LATENCY` to a `/opt/piavpn-manual/latencyList` for reference.
  * [Get a token](get_token.sh): This script allows you to get an authentication token with a valid 'PIA_USER' and 'PIA_PASS'.
 It will write the token and its expiration date to `/opt/piavpn-manual/token` for reference.
- * [Connect to WireGuard](connect_to_wireguard_with_token.sh): This script allows you to connect to the VPN server via WireGuard.
+ * [Setup WireGuard](setup_with_token.sh): This script allows you to connect to the VPN server via WireGuard.
- * [Connect to OpenVPN](connect_to_openvpn_with_token.sh): This script allows you to connect to the VPN server via OpenVPN.
  * [Enable Port Forwarding](port_forwarding.sh): Enables you to add Port Forwarding to an existing VPN connection.
 Adding the environment variable `PIA_PF=true` to any of the previous scripts will also trigger this script.

 ## Manual PF Testing

 To use port forwarding on the NextGen network, first of all establish a connection with your favorite protocol.
 After this, you will need to find the private IP of the gateway you are connected to.
 In case you are WireGuard, the gateway will be part of the JSON response you get from the server, as you can see in the [bash script](https://github.com/pia-foss/manual-connections/blob/master/wireguard_and_pf.sh#L119).
-In case you are using OpenVPN, you can find the gateway by checking the routing table with `ip route s t all`.

 After connecting and finding out what the gateway is, get your payload and your signature by calling `getSignature` via HTTPS on port 19999.
 You will have to add your token as a GET var to prove you actually have an active account.